vikas2001mishra/Python-OOPs-Concepts/README.md

                              #3.
 Outside of the class by using object reference variables
 # 2.Static variable:-
                        Only one copy will be created at the class level.

+	 #we are not require to maintain seperate copy of a variable Share the same copy
+         #One copy of static variable created at the class Level

+# How to declare the static variable

+         #1.
+Directly create inside the class, Self is not associated
+	 #2.
+Inside the constructor by using class name
+         #3.
+Inside instance method using class name
+         #4.
+Inside class method by using cls variable or class name
+         #5.
+Inside static method by using class name
+         #6.
+From outside the class as well

+# Static variable Only one copy will be created at the class Level
+# Instance Variable For every object a seperate copy will be created

 # Types of methods:-